 of their blade as well as their point.
 In saber, the target area is the entire body above the waist, excluding the hands.
 In addition, saber has rules of right of way which are very similar to foil but with subtle differences.

-At Presidio Fencing Club, we consider the Epee and Saber to be "advanced" weapons, and they are practiced only during Advanced Sparring.
-All of our Drill Classes are taught with the foil.
-Those wishing to learn epee or saber should consider taking private lessons.
+At Presidio Fencing Club, we consider the Epee and Saber to be "advanced" weapons.
+All of our Youth Drill and Sparring classes are taught with the foil.
+Seniors, however (i.e. those aged 13+), may choose to practice the other weapons during class.